Skip to main content

 By the middle of the decade that still defines them, the itch of experimentation needed a scratch, and the band paused, with John and Andy (no relation) focusing on the rock-pop market with The Power Station, leaving Simon, Nick and Roger to flirt with art-pop on the Arcadia project.
 Smash singles such as Some Like It Hot and Election Day from both directions neatly maintained the momentum.

 In 1986, birthday boy Roger (celebrating on 26 April) was the first to bail – burnt out by five years of fan hysteria and an impossible workload – while Andy also left to pursue a solo career that could satisfy his rock instincts.
-The remaining trio’s work with Nile Rodgers on Notorious was their most assured to date, leaning the band’s sound towards sophisticated, mid-Atlantic urban funk.
+The remaining trio’s work with Nile Rodgers on the Notorious album was their most assured to date, leaning the band’s sound towards sophisticated, mid-Atlantic urban funk.
 The remainder of the decade offered further change: 1988’s Big Thing nodded towards the new dance sounds (notably on the frenetic All She Wants Is) while, in 1990, Liberty came coated in a grittier rock finish.

 The triumphant revival of Duran Duran (aka “The Wedding Album”), recorded on the cheap against modest expectation, reignited the band’s fighting spirit, with aid from guitarist Warren Cuccurollo.
 On hits such as the epic ballad Ordinary World and the haunting midtempo cut Come Undone, the band found themselves welcomed back to contemporary pop radio while, in the process, creating a work that reshaped their future.